-In a storm, earthquake, tornado or tsunami, it is the pillars that hold the building together and so it is with marriage.
+In a storm, earthquake, tornado, or tsunami, it is the pillars that hold the building together and so it is with marriage.
 Not to take the analogy too far, but here are Perfect Muslim Wedding’s 5 Pillars of Marriage.
-The pillars are broad and include many other sub-pillars, in some cases they may appear to overlap.
+The pillars are broad and include many other sub-pillars, in some cases, they may appear to overlap.

-- Faith: What ever one’s faith, this is the bedrock upon which marriage is built.
-Being Muslim this means having the awareness and accountability to God.
+- Faith: Whatever one’s faith, this is the bedrock upon which marriage is built.
+Being Muslim means having the awareness and accountability to God.
 It is knowing there is something larger than one’s self, and that we have rights and responsibilities.

 Kindness is both giving and receiving and in its purest form is unconditional as are the other attributes like unconditional acceptance of your spouse.
-Compassion manifests in many ways and a love that leads to God’s pleasure through humility and an all-encompassing mercy and compassion goes a long way.
+Compassion manifests in many ways and a love that leads to God’s pleasure through humility and all-encompassing mercy and compassion go a long way.

 - Mutual Respect: It is a given from the outset that you will have differences.
-Even in your most tense moments, playing by the rules, and knowing that you have to value and respect who each of you are, your backgrounds and values will secure your marriage.
+Even in your most tense moments, playing by the rules, and knowing that you have to value and respect who each of you is, your backgrounds and values will secure your marriage.

 It is not just an intellectual exercise it requires heart-to-heart communication.
 It requires active listening and so much more.
 It requires a lifetime of trying to explore and understand each other as we, moment by moment, continue to grow and evolve.

 - Commitment: When you face challenges and hardships, commitments remind you of the boundaries of this institution we call marriage.
-Amongst other things it is based on honesty and faith.
+Amongst other things, it is based on honesty and faith.
 A common purpose helps commitment by aligning for short and long-term goals.
 Commitment is based on trust, and is built up over time and earned like a bank account or brick by brick for retaining a wall.

 Marriage is a house, a shelter from all the elements that surround it.
 It can be blown away, washed away, rocked to the ground, or burnt to cinders.
 That is unless it is built on a strong foundation that hits the bedrock and built on upright pillars.
 The dirt and the weeds are continually cleaned up.
 Windows provide our view of the world and the doors our entry and exit.
 Their roles should never be reversed.

 We have identified five pillars that are essential for marriage.
-They need to be laid down, set, erected and maintained in order to be strong and continue providing support.
+They need to be laid down, set, erected, and maintained in order to be strong and continue providing support.
 Marriage in the Islamic realm should provide peace and tranquility in the home.